stat545ubc-2023/mda-MaxonZhao/README.md

 ### Required Packages:
 Before running the Rmd file, ensure you have the datateachr, dplyr, and ggplot2 packages installed.
 Instructions for installation are provided within the Rmd file.

+### Folder Structure
+Milestone 1 contains deliverables for m1
+Milestone 2 contains deliverables for m2
+output contains the .csv and .rds files from m2